 Three batches of 10 were completed, the last being delivered by British Railways following nationalisation.

-The decision was taken to name the class after shipping companies serving Southampton Docks - an inspired choice that highlighted the SR's connections with the continent and international travel - even if it meant some extremely long names (such at 35006: Peninsular & Oriental Steam Navigation Co to give it its full name!).
+The decision was taken to name the class after shipping companies serving the Southern Railway's docks and also to recognise the huge sacrifice made by Britain's merchant fleet and seamen in conflicts particularly the Second World War.
+It was an inspired choice that not only touched on a poignant subject as so many seament lost their lives but also highlighted the SR's connections with the continent and international travel - even if it meant some extremely long names (such as 35006: Peninsular & Oriental Steam Navigation Co!).

 Change for the better?

-In 1955, the British Railways Board gave authority for the first 15 members of the class to be rebuilt to more conventional design and the first, no. 35018, emerged later that year.
-The influence of Riddles (designer of the British Railways standard designs, including the 9F class 2-10-0) was clear and an obvious comparison was made with the BR 'Britannia' pacifics.
+In 1955, the British Railways Board gave authority for the first 15 members of the class to be rebuilt to more conventional design in order to reduce the maintenance issues and the first, no. 35018, emerged later that year.
+The influence of R A Riddles (designer of the British Railways standard designs) was clear in the rebuild directed by R G Jarvis: and an obvious comparison was made with the BR 'Britannia' pacifics.